 Superfoods are foods that are exceptionally high in minerals, vitamins and antioxidants, which would also make valuable contributions to your diet.
 Maca root, acai berry and raw pure cacao are a few good ones.

 Healthy oils help to absorb nutrients such as olive oil, coconut oil and avocado oil.
-To promote the best possible outcomes, avoid processed food which tends to cause inflammation and metabolic problems.
+To promote the best possible outcomes, avoid processed food which tend to promote nutritional deficiency and metabolic problems.

-Deep Sea Algae and kelp are known to be rich in minerals and many healthful nutrients25 which act to promote growth, rejuvenation and heavy metal removal.
-Other benefits of consuming sea vegetables include massive reductions of inflammation, a vastly improved immune system and a good intake of iodine.
+Deep Sea Algae and kelp are known to be rich in minerals and many healthful nutrients25 which act to promote growth, rejuvenation and detox.
+Other benefits of consuming sea vegetables include a vastly improved immune system and a good intake of iodine.